Word Crimes

 "Word Crimes" is a song by American musician "Weird Al" Yankovic from his fourteenth studio album, Mandatory Fun (2014).
 The song is a parody of the 2013 single "Blurred Lines" by Robin Thicke, featuring Pharrell Williams and T.I.
-The song spoofs misuse of proper English grammar and usage, reflecting Yankovic's own rigor for proper syntax and semantics.
-Yankovic chose a topic that would be distinct from those used in many pre-existing parodies, and that would avoid the misogyny issues that had arisen from the source material.
+The song parodies the misuse of proper English grammar and usage.
+Yankovic chose a topic that would be distinct from those used in most previous parodies of the song.

-"Word Crimes" received favorable reviews from contemporary music critics, as some describing it as a highlight of Mandatory Fun.
+"Word Crimes" received favorable reviews from contemporary music critics.
 The song's music video utilizes kinetic typography, and was compared to the earlier educational Schoolhouse Rock! musical cartoons.

 Composition

 The subject matter in "Word Crimes" was an extension of Yankovic's policy of writing "left-of-center" parodies, especially considering the number of parodies that surface on YouTube.
 Yankovic had surveyed his online competition and was disappointed that many parodies revolved around rape (due to the original song's controversy).
 To differentiate his version, he opted to make the parody about grammar; "I don't think anybody, to this point, had done a 'Blurred Lines' parody about proper use of grammar," he told NPR.
 Yankovic has considered himself a "grammar nerd", having previously posted photos and video clips to social media sites pointing out grammatical errors in everyday signs, and considered "Word Crimes" his opportunity to put this into song form.
 He considered the song to be both humorously critical of those that have poor grammar, as well as those that are obsessive about grammar, and compared it to how his previous song "Don't Download This Song" was double-edged by poking fun at both those who illegally downloaded music and overprotective labels trying to prevent that.